Lower Eyelid Blepharoplasty

 Eyelid surgery is usually performed on an outpatient basis, so you will go home the same day.
 There is minimal pain after the procedure, although some discomfort is normal.
 Temporary blurred vision is normal and should subside within the first 24 hours.
 Ice packs are recommended for the first two days while bending and heavy lifting should be minimized.
 Swelling and bruising around to eyes may last up to seven to ten days.
 Most patients can return to work after one week.
 Your physician will also provide detailed post surgical instructions.

 If you would like to learn more information about correcting your under eyelid bags with lower eyelid surgery, contact one of our Michigan offices today!
-Call 248-357-5100 today to schedule a consultation with one of our facial plastic surgeons.
+Call 248-357-5100 to schedule a consultation with one of our facial plastic surgeons.